TPlugins6189/Icons/README.md

 7. You can found the icons in Your Unturned Folder/Extras/Icons

 ### Github
-1. Create your own Repositorie.
+1. Create your own repository.
 2. Upload your icons into it.
 (Warning!
 You can upload maximum 1000 files per folder!)

 ### Plugin